Lucas-Kohorst/GeoTrendBot/README.md

 ---

+## [Depreceated] The Twitter Developer account for this project has been suspended (Not sure why) but you can continue to build and improve the product if you wish

 ## Features
 - Tweet at the bot receive a link to a Heat Map of tweets from the past 7 days
 - View popular trends